Graphene-driven correlated electronic states in one dimensional defects within WS$_2$: Methods

 All measurements were performed with a Createc GmbH scanning probe microscope operating under ultrahigh vacuum (pressure < 2x$10^{-10}$ mbar) at liquid helium temperatures (T < 6 K).
-Either etched tungsten or platinum iridium tips were used during acquisition.
+Either etched tungsten or focused ion beam cut platinum iridium tips were used during acquisition.
 Tip apexes were further shaped by indentations into a gold substrate.
 STM images are taken in constant-current mode with a bias applied to the sample.
 STS measurements were recorded using a lock-in amplifier with a resonance frequency of 683 Hz and a modulation amplitude of 5 mV.
+FT-STS fit lines were derived from local extrema on spin and charge branches in accordance to analysis performed in Zhu et al\cite{Zhu2022}.
+A padding of 10 pixels was used to showcase the region of separation.

-In ncAFM measurements, a qPlus quartz-crystal cantilever was used (resonance frequency, f$_0$ ≈ 30 kHz; spring constant, k ≈ 1800 N/m; quality factor, Q > 18,000; and oscillation amplitude, A ≈ 1 Å).\cite{Schuler2020-fh} The metallic tip was functionalized with a CO molecule for enhanced resolution.\cite{10.1021/acsnano.9b04611}
+In ncAFM measurements, a qPlus quartz-crystal cantilever was used (resonance frequency, f$_0$ $\approx$ 30 kHz; spring constant, k $\approx$ 1800 N/m; quality factor, Q > 18,000; and oscillation amplitude, A $\approx$ 1 {\AA})\cite{Schuler2020-fh}.
+The metallic tip was functionalized with a CO molecule for enhanced resolution\cite{10.1021/acsnano.9b04611}.